popovicsandras/SeloinJs/README.md

 // child.parent === container
 ```

 When you create a child container usually you only have to specify the scope name of the child container (see above).
-The parent attribute will be automatically linked for you, and the child scope will inherit the injector from it's parent scope.
-However you can override the injector of the child scope, if you don't want it to inherit from it's parent scope.
+The parent attribute will be automatically linked for you, and the child scope will inherit the injector from its parent scope.
+However you can override the injector of the child scope, if you don't want it to inherit from its parent scope.
 ```javascript
 const container = new Seloin.Container();
 const child = container.createChild({